Watching your child grow and master new skills is one of the best parts of being a parent.

 By 24 Months

-By 24 months old your child should be able to walk up and down steps independently with a railing, jump with two feet together, and catch and throw medium sized balls.
+By 24 months old, most children can walk up and down steps independently with a railing, jump with two feet together, and catch and throw medium sized balls.

-If your child is delayed meeting these milestones they may not be able to play independently or interact with their environment properly.
+If your child experienced delays meeting these milestones, they may not be able to play independently or interact with their environment properly.

 This can have a serious impact on their social and emotional skills development.

-Toe walking in particular can be a sign of autism spectrum disorder.
+Toe walking in particular can be a sign of autism.

-That can cause wide ranging issues as well, but early intervention autism spectrum disorder pediatric treatments can help mitigate these issues.
+That can cause wide ranging differences as well, but early intervention autism spectrum disorder pediatric treatments can help mitigate these challenges.

 By 36 Months

-By 36 months your child should be able to balance on one foot, jump with two feet together, and walk on tip toes.
+By 36 months, most children can balance on one foot, jump with two feet together, and walk on tip toes.

-At this age these issues may affect your child’s confidence, decreasing their social opportunities.
+At this age, developmental delays may affect your child’s confidence, decreasing their social opportunities.

 They may not be able to use playground equipment, plan effectively, or feel confident socializing with other children their age.